 Granted, that may have been more ten years ago than now, but clearly the shame of being solo still remains.
 Just look at the size of bridal magazines, with their BIGGER is BETTER advertising.
 Clearly, this propaganda is working overtime to keep girls half my age panting after the matrimonial state.

-“FUCK OFF! (or “PISS OFF” if you’re English) There is NO shame in being lonely.
+“FUCK OFF! (or “PISS OFF” if you’re English) There is NO shame in being alone, nor is their shame in being lonely.
 It is okay to want a mate.
 A mate is a good thing.
 Mating is a good thing.

 It’s that overriding feeling of shame that will destroy you―make you sick and full of self-loathing.
 So ward off the bad mojo.
 Own your loneliness.
 Laugh in your loneliness, and share your loneliness with others.